jsvp97/IADB_Orbis_DNB_Final/README.md

-# Sebastian Velasquez — Research Code
+# Research Code - IDB Match Orbis - DNB database

 Code from my work at the Inter-American Development Bank.
 The focus is on foreign direct investment in Latin America — specifically, building the data infrastructure to study it.